afewremarks/qloudsync/README.md

 An open source sync client written mostly in C# and Mono.
 Originally built for GreenQloud's StorageQloud but could be adapted for any service.
 GPL v3 licensed.
 Also available from GreenQloud with commercial license (legal/Authors.txt).

-Builds on Mac, Windows and Linux.
+Builds on Mac and Windows.
+Linux is coming soon.

 [Read more on QloudSync's homepage](http://qloudsync.com)